microsoft/qsharp/katas/content/distinguishing_states/index.md

 **This kata covers the following topics:**

 - single-qubit measurements,
-- distinguishing orthogonal and nonorthogonal states.
+- distinguishing orthogonal and non-orthogonal states.

 **What you should know to start working on this kata:**